myeonghosong/MJUACI/README.md

 + Image Processing for Extracting Vehicle License Plate Data and Charging Port Coordinates - 송명호, 강승구
 + DC Motor Encoder Control for Robot Movement - 탁지훈
 + Step Motor Linear Stage for Vertical Movement Control of a 3-DOF Robot Manipulator - 탁지훈
-+ 3-DoF Robot Manipulator Using D-H Coordinate System & Inverse Kunematics for Connecting a Charger to a Charging Port - 탁지훈
++ 3-DoF Robot Manipulator Using D-H Coordinate System & Inverse Kinematics for Connecting a Charger to a Charging Port - 탁지훈
 #
 # BMS
 + Vehicle Battery Pack Convertible from 12V 8-Parallel for Fast Charging to 48V Series for Driving - 문소울